 For current students only: Current students can request a transcript for themselves directly from their school.
 Some students may qualify for a fee waiver.
-Students who qualify for Free & Reduced Lunch may receive a fee waiver to process your transcript request.
-Please contact your high school Registrar for more information.
+Students who qualify for Free & Reduced Lunch may receive a fee waiver to process their transcript request.
+Please contact the high school Registrar for more information.

-Should you have additional questions regarding these processes, please contact your high school Counseling department, Monday-Friday 7:00 a.m. to 3:00 p.m.
+For additional questions regarding these processes, please contact the high school Counseling department, Monday-Friday 7:00 a.m. to 3:00 p.m.
 (All district and school offices are closed on Fridays during the summer.)